 Some of the most well recognized national events are intended to support survivors of breast cancer, to honor those who have passed, and to raise awareness and money for research.
 Popular walks and runs include the Breast Cancer 3-Day, the Susan G. Komen Race for the Cure, and the Avon Walk for Breast Cancer.

-Breast cancer is not the only cancer cause, however.
-The Light the Night Walk is a nationwide evening event organized by the Leukemia and Lymphoma Society to raise awareness of blood cancers and fund research for leukemia, lymphoma, Hodgkin’s disease, and myeloma.
+Breast cancer is not the only cancer cause that raises money in this manner.
+The Light the Night Walk is a nationwide evening event organized by the Leukemia & Lymphoma Society to raise awareness of blood cancers and fund research for leukemia, lymphoma, Hodgkin’s disease, and myeloma.
 During the event, participants carry illuminated balloons to celebrate and honor the lives of those touched by cancer.
 There are similar national events for prostate cancer, lung cancer, colon cancer, and other cancers.

 9/11 and the War in Iraq